Bad Debt Accounting in France 2026: Provisions, Write-Offs and VAT Recovery

 | Redressement plan approved | Reduce provision if payments are scheduled |

-| Liquidation judiciaire opened | Strengthen provision; file creditor claim |
+| Liquidation judiciaire ordered | Strengthen provision; file creditor claim; recover the VAT from the judgment (CGI art.
+272) |

 | LJ closed for asset insufficiency | Record definitive write-off (654) and recover VAT (44570) |